ezrosent/frawk/info/parallelism.md

 # Parallelism in frawk

 frawk provides a simple model allowing for many simple scripts to be run in parallel.
-One relatively aspect of frawk's implementation is that it can achieve nontrivial speedups even when the input is only a single input file or stream.
+One relatively unque aspect of frawk's implementation is that it can achieve nontrivial speedups even when the input is only a single input file or stream.
 The first part of this doc explains the architecture that frawk uses to read formats like CSV in a parallel-friendly manner.
-Only a small amount of syntax was added to frawk to support parallel programming, but running a script in parallel can change the meaning of a script.The second portion provides an overview of the semantics of a frawk script when it is run in parallel.
+Only a small amount of syntax was added to frawk to support parallel programming, but running a script in parallel can change the meaning of a script.
+The second portion provides an overview of the semantics of a frawk script when it is run in parallel.

 > Note: frawk only supports parallel execution for CSV, TSV, and scripts that